96francesco/96francesco/README.md

-# Hello there!
+# 👋 Hello there!
-I am Francesco, WUR graduate passionate about geospatial data, satellite imagery and data science.
+I am Francesco, I am passionate about geospatial data, satellite imagery and data science.
 My work focuses on satellite data analysis, computer vision, and deep learning techniques for Earth Observation.
+Beyond my professional focus and interests, I enjoy tinkering with Raspberry Pi projects and building Linux-based systems and solutions for self-hosted sercives, networking and more.
 Here you will find some projects I have worked on that I can publicly share.

 ## 💡 My tech skills